PavanRangani/docs/docs/prd/task-search/search.md

     - Entity Name, Due date & Status
         - If the due date is already passed then it is shown in red color.
         - Each status is shown as per its colour
+        - If entity name is too long, shows an ellipsis.
+(Never shows in multi-line)
     - Shows icon for task type: Recurring or Multi-step
     - Matched on: Title/Sub-task/Notes/Chat (anyone or more than one).
 In case of more than one matching, shows it separated by comma
     - Last updated: In case of current calendar year, year is not visible